Brussels Airlines cabin crew threaten to strike over Christmas

 April 12, 2023

 More than 1,6 million passengers in March traveled through Brussels Airport, an increase of 42% compared to March 2022.
 Furthermore, the share of departing transfer passengers was over 17%, an increase of 84% compared to 2022.
 Brussels Airport reported this.
-The increase is partly due to the (extThis content has been archived.
-Log in or […]
+The increase is partly due to the (extended) semester break in French-speaking schools and the […]

 Airbus Helicopters signs mega deal in China